 Why is my puppy not eating?

 You should be worried if there is a sudden loss of appetite in your puppy.
 Eating and consuming more food is important for puppies.
-If the puppy refuses the food you serve, there must be some reasons behind it.
+If the puppy refuses the food you serve, there must be some health reasons behind it.

 Here are 9 reasons: